AndySchang1/AndySchang1/README.md

 - Hi, I’m @AndySchang1
 - I’m currently working on Quantum Computing and physics education research at Cornell University
+- I am not the owner of the relevant projects that I have been apart of, so they will not be found under my repo's!
 - Reach me by email @ams722@cornell.edu

 <!---